By Jörg Kleis

 Germany is no longer the same country it was sixty years ago

-Germany is no longer the same country it was sixty years ago, thirty years ago and, consequently, five years ago.
+That being said, Germany is no longer the same country it was sixty years ago, thirty years ago and, consequently, five years ago.
 The curiosity in all of this is that the de facto status of Germany being a country of immigration has until today not been fully accepted by German society, meaning by a large portion of the population.
-The major reason for this is that over decades, Federal government(s) were unwilling to.
+The major reason for this is that over decades, our Federal Government(s) were unwilling to.

 Researchers who evaluated the West German immigration experience found that Germany has been an immigration country since the beginning of the 1950s.
 Adjusting for population size, they found the inflow comparable to that of the United States at the beginning of the last century, when immigration there was at an all-time peak.
 So, Germany was, de facto, an immigration country from early on.